aryszka/mml/tutorial.md

 ## Panic/Recover

 Considering the scope of the problems where MML tries to provide value, these features may not be included in the first couple of revisions of the language or their future may be kept pending.
 They behave like in Go, except for a syntax difference in case of `recover`:

 ```
-fn foo() {
+fn~ foo() {
 	defer recover(fn (err) log(err))
+	doStuff()
 }
 ```